johnnybuildsyo/publicbuilders/README.md

 --

 **2024-11-13**
-🔎 Added criteria for joining
+📋 Added criteria for joining
-🔎 Culling list of anyone not #buildinpublic
+⛔ Culling list of anyone not #buildinpublic
-Added Reddit and Product Hunt to socials
+📣 Added Reddit and Product Hunt to socials
-Added links for newsletter, podcast, posts and revenue
+🔗 Added links for newsletter, podcast, posts and revenue
-⏫ ??
+🌐 3  𝕏 46  🦋 92
+📄 20 ➕ 375➖  238

 --